Invoice Management Challenge

 The software solution also was not designed for the construction industry.
 This made it challenging to handle industry-specific requirements like compliance tracking, sales tax determination, and field accessible via a mobile application.

 The assessment also evaluated the business processes in place.
 The findings, which management agreed with, were that the company’s procurement guidelines, particularly around purchase order requirements and invoice approval thresholds were not well-defined.
 This resulted in AP being unclear about workflow approval requirements and a high volume of exception invoices which needed employee’s attention to process.

 The client commenced a software selection to replace the existing solution.
-The selection committee utilized BCG’s expertise to assist with the initiative.
+The selection committee utilized Burger Consulting Group’s expertise to assist with the initiative.
 The priority objectives included better data capture technology and increased efficiency & automation in the invoice management process.
 Additionally, a robust level of data security and underlying technology was required that supported building a seamless integration to the existing ERP to automate data exchange.

 With the replacement of the invoice capture and routing solution, the client can ultimately eliminate up to 75% of the manual touchpoints.
 With advanced OCR recognition technology, the client’s higher success rate on reading invoice data will reduce the lag time on processing invoices.
 This will yield a higher automation rate.
 Better utilization of system-driven tasks like workflow decisions, pending approval escalations, eliminate manual intervention and expedite invoice movement through the system.
 The enhanced features to standardize approval/reject and redirection capabilities, provide clear communication and quicker response rates in troubleshooting exception invoices.
 With the technology better aligned to the company’s requirements, the client has the foundation to exceed industry average performance measurers on invoice processing.
 The company will now be able to shift previous administrative spending to invest in more value-added activities.